 Diversity: unique characteristics exhibited by individual(s) or group(s) including but not limited to dimensions of race, ethnicity, language, socio-economic status, class, gender, religion, sexual orientation, disability, and every other difference(s).

 Goods: items, commodities or related deliverables that are consumed during the provision of service or care.

-Guide Dog: is defined in section 1 of the AODA and means a dog trained as a guide for a blind person and having the qualifications prescribed by the regulation.
+Guide Dog: means a dog trained as a guide for a blind person and having the qualifications prescribed by the regulation.